Colorado Commissioner of Education

 He’s played an integral part in creating and implementing Colorado’s educator effectiveness system, new state academic standards and assessments, and a nationally-recognized accountability system grounded in student growth.
 Understanding the essential role state support has in district, school and student success, Robert assembled a leadership team focused on serving and supporting Colorado districts.

-That leadership, along with really hard work from local educators, is the reason why Colorado has been recognized multiple times by the White House, the U.S. Department of Education and most recently, by the Gates Foundation.
+That leadership, along with really hard work from local educators, is the reason why Colorado has been recognized multiple times by the White House and the U.S. Department of Education.
 National officials commonly refer to Colorado as being on the leading edge and committed to implementing education reform in the right way for our unique state.

 For additional information, e-mail: email@example.com